Please register to be notified of any changes to this page. If a change occurs, you will receive an email to the address that you provide.

 3.2.2.
 Encryption at Rest.
 Upon creation of a MongoDB Atlas Cluster, by default, Customer Data is encrypted at rest using AES-256 to secure all volume (disk) data.
 That process is automated by the transparent disk encryption of your selected Cloud Provider, and the Cloud Provider fully manages the encryption keys.
 You may also choose to enable database-level encryption via the WiredTiger Encrypted Storage Engine (using AES-256), as well as to bring your own encryption key with AWS Key Management Service (KMS), GCP KMS, or Azure Key Vault (KV).

 3.2.3.
 Encryption in Use.
 MongoDB Atlas also supports automatic encryption of individual data fields of Customer Data before they are sent to MongoDB Atlas.
 If you enable this client-side field level encryption feature for a selected data field, an application-side component built into the MongoDB drivers encrypts that field of Customer Data before leaving the driver to be sent to MongoDB Atlas, and only decrypts it upon return to the application once inside the driver.
-With respect to the Customer Data for which you enable client-side field level encryption, MongoDB Atlas never sees your unencrypted Customer Data and you control the encryption keys.
+With respect to the Customer Data for which you enable client-side field level encryption, MongoDB Atlas never sees your unencrypted Customer Data and you control the encryption keys, which you can secure using any KMIP-compliant key management service.

 3.3.
 Network Connectivity Options.